 - LCD controller/driver

 - Display RAM for storing display data

-- 60 segment output pins (SEG0-SEG59)
+- 80 segment output pins (SEG0-SEG79)

 - 16 common output pins (COM0-COM15)

-- LCD operating power supply pins (V{LC1})
+- Five LCD operating power supply pins (V{LC1}-V{LC5})

 - V{LC1} pin for controlling the driver and bias voltage

+- LCD contrast control circuit by software (16 steps)

+- Segment expandable function

-The frame frequency, duty and bias, and the segment pins used for display output, are determined by bit settings in the LCD mode register, LMOD.
+The frame frequency, and the segment pins used for display output, are determined by bit settings in the LCD mode register, LMOD.

-The LCD control register, LCON, is used to turn the LCD display on and off, to switch current to the dividing resistors for the LCD display.
+The LCD control register, LCON, is used to turn the LCD display on and off, to switch current to the dividing resistors for the LCD display, to select duty and to output LCD seg expand signal for LCD SEG expansion.
+The LCD contrast control register, LCNST, is used to control LCD bias voltage by 16 steps.
 Data written to the LCD display RAM can be transferred to the segment signal pins automatically without program control.